Alabama state House speaker indicted on corruption charges

 White did not immediately respond to messages seeking comment.

+The case against Hubbard plays into a perception among many in Alabama that politics in the state is all too often a grubby affair, Davis said.

+"There is a sense that money is on the table and everybody wants a piece of it," she said.

-(Reporting by Jonathan Kaminsky in New Orleans; Editing by Mohammad Zargham and Sandra Maler)
+(Reporting by Sherrel Wheeler Stewart; Writing by Jonathan Kaminsky in New Orleans; Editing by Mohammad Zargham, Sandra Maler)